now8-org/api/docs/docs/topics/code_structure.md

 # Code structure

-The main module is contained in the `ntapi/` directory.
+The main module is contained in the `now8_api/` directory.
 The structure is as
 follows:

 ```
-ntapi
+now8_api
 ├── data
 │   ├── __init__.py
 │   ├── cities